What is ILM?

 Certificates are more in-depth than the ILM awards.
 The syllabus is thorough to give you a larger base of knowledge and skills.
 You join more training sessions and have a greater number of assignments to complete.
 They tend to account for 130 to 360 hours of learning.

-The diploma is a comprehensive qualification and covers the greatest number of leadership and management topics.
+Diplomas are the most comprehensive qualification, covering the greatest number of leadership and management units.
 It's ten days of training and a number of assignments.
 You'll clock in 370 hours of learning - it's expert-level training.

 Each level of qualification has varying requirements, you can enquire with a training provider who will be able to provide you with the exact number of days and details on assessment.
 You can also look at ILM’s website for specific information on each qualification’s requirements.